-Most home directory, shared, public, and website spaces use snapshots (except for Koronis).
-Thus, older versions of deleted or changed files are kept on disk for a short period of time - about two weeks - and you can get them back without having to email MSI staff.
+Most home directory, shared, public, and website spaces use snapshots.
+Thus, older versions of deleted or changed files are kept on disk for between three and four weeks and you can get them back without having to email MSI staff.

 Note: There is no snapshot for scratch space.
 If the files were in scratch space, it is not possible to restore them.

-If you cannot find the desired files in the on-disk snapshots, you can email firstname.lastname@example.org with the full path to the files and any details about the content of the file, and MSI staff will look on the tape backups.
-Generally speaking, it's possible to retrieve a file for up to 30 days, as long as it existed in the desired state at least one night (since the backups run overnight).
+If you cannot find the desired files in the on-disk snapshots, you can email firstname.lastname@example.org with the full path to the files and any details about the content of the file, and MSI staff will look on the tape backups, which contain somewhat longer backups.
+See the Policies page for data protection and retention policies.